rails/jsbundling-rails/README.md

 When you deploy your application to production, the `javascript:build` task attaches to the `assets:precompile` task to ensure that all your package dependencies from `package.json` have been installed via yarn, and then runs `yarn build` to process all the entry points, as it would in development.
 The latter files are then picked up by the asset pipeline, digested, and copied into public/assets, as any other asset pipeline file.

 This also happens in testing where the bundler attaches to the `test:prepare` task to ensure the JavaScript has been bundled before testing commences.
-(Note that this currently only applies to rails `test:*` tasks (like `test:all` or `test:controllers`), not "rails test", as that doesn't load `test:prepare`).

-If your testing library of choice does not define a `test:prepare` Rake task, ensure that your test suite runs `javascript:build` to bundle JavaScript before testing commences.
+If your testing library of choice does not call the `test:prepare` Rake task, ensure that your test suite runs `javascript:build` to bundle JavaScript before testing commences.

 That's it!